inet-framework/inet-showcases/visualizer/ieee80211/doc/index.rst

 --------------------

-In INET, IEEE 802.11 network membership can be visualized by including a ``Ieee80211Visualizer`` module in the simulation.
-Adding an ``IntegratedVisualizer`` is also an option, because it also contains a ``Ieee80211Visualizer``.
+In INET, IEEE 802.11 network membership can be visualized by including a :ned:`Ieee80211Visualizer` module in the simulation.
+Adding an :ned:`IntegratedVisualizer` is also an option, because it also contains a :ned:`Ieee80211Visualizer`.
 Displaying network membership is disabled by default, it can be enabled by setting the visualizer's ``displayAssociations`` parameter to ``true``.

-The ``Ieee80211Visualizer`` displays an icon and the SSID above network nodes which are part of a wifi network.
+The :ned:`Ieee80211Visualizer` displays an icon and the SSID above network nodes which are part of a wifi network.
 The icons are color-coded according to the SSID.
 The icon, colors, and other visual properties can be configured via parameters of the visualizer.